NYU Getting Started Series

 -

-Initially, my focus was on multiracial first-generation Latino students interested in arts, leadership, and STEM—particularly those from challenging socioeconomic backgrounds.
+Initially, my focus was on other multiracial first-generation Latino students—who were interested in arts, leadership, and STEM.
+Particularly those from challenging socioeconomic backgrounds.
 However, I have since broadened the scope to include individuals of various identities, backgrounds, ages, and various other needs.
-The goal is to prioritize Inclusion, Diversity, Belonging, Equity, and Accessibility (IDBEA) in all aspects of the project.
+My new goal is to prioritize Inclusion, Diversity, Belonging, Equity, and Accessibility (IDBEA) in all aspects of this project by sharing invaluable knowledge whenever possible.
+Such as navigating work-life balance, accessing support services, and overcoming obstacles.

-By sharing knowledge about navigating college life, accessing support services, and overcoming common obstacles, this initiative seeks to empower first-generation and underrepresented students to thrive in higher education and beyond.
-Below are highlights of my research: the Undergraduate NYU Presentation featuring scholarships and programs for students ranging from high school to college (associate's, bachelor's, master's, and PhD levels).
+This initiative seeks to empower everyone, including first-generation and underrepresented students, to thrive in higher education; and beyond.
+Below are highlights of my research: the Undergraduate NYU Presentation, scholarships and programs for students (high school, associate's, bachelor's, master's, and PhD levels), and insights into professional development.

-I am currently in the process of developing a graduate presentation to further expand this initiative and address the unique challenges faced by first-generation students pursuing advanced degrees.
+I am currently in the process of developing a graduate presentation to further expand this initiative by addressing the unique challenges faced by first-generation students pursuing advanced degrees.